KaidanIM/Kaidan/README.md

 client will do -- Many features are still missing, many things still need to be fixed and improved.

-For a list of supported XEPs, have a look at the [Wiki][supp-xeps].
+For a list of supported XEPs, have a look at the [Website][supp-xeps].

 ## Installing Kaidan